 ICWA Library (Sapru House)

 ICWA Library was inaugurated by the first Prime Minister of India, Pt.
 Jawaharlal Nehru as a premier collection of documents on international relations in India.
 One of India's finest and most coveted research libraries, the Indian Council of World Affairs Library is located in the heart of New Delhi.
-Functioning since 1955, the ICWA Library at Sapru House is a treasure trove of more than 1,52,000 volumes of books, several of them rare and iconic titles, bound periodicals, rare Maps, microfiches and about one million press clippings with special reference to international relations, international law and international economy.
+Functioning since 1955, the ICWA Library at Sapru House is a treasure trove of more than 1,57,561 volumes of books, several of which are rare and iconic titles, bound periodicals, rare maps, microfiches and Press Clippings.
 It offers a congenial atmosphere with a reader- cultured approach in a serene and calm environment.
-It subscribes to 52 national and international research journals and receives many journals on exchange / gratis basis.
-Library subscribes 11 national daily newspapers.
-Library has more than 39 thousand periodicals in bound form.
-Newspaper files of The Hindu from 1933 till date, the Times of India (Bombay) from 1945 to1975 and the Times of India (New Delhi) from 1969 to 2004 are also preserved beside stray volumes of The Asian Age, The Economic Times, The Financial Times (London), The International Herald Tribune, The Nation (Lahore), The Pakistan Times and The Japan Times (Tokyo).
+It subscribes to 42 national and international research journals and receives many journals on exchange / gratis basis.
+Library subscribes 12 national daily newspapers.
+Library has more than 39559 thousand periodicals in bound form.
+Newspaper files of the Hindu from 1933 till date, the Economic Times from 1972-2004, the International Herald Tribune from 1968-2004 & New York Times from 1913-1949 are also available among others.

 UNITED NATIONS & EUROPEAN UNION SECTION